matras34/UpworkNotifier/README.md

 ## Limitations
 - The script only works in the browser and requires the Upwork page to be open.
 - To run continuously, the browser and computer must be kept on.

-## Support
-If you have any questions or issues with the script, please open an issue in this repository or contact us.